 Rebecca is intensely curious about playing, and enjoys absorbing wisdom and stories from elder musicians.
 Her favorite parts of music are its power to connect people across space, time and background and the stories it holds.

-In fall 2018 she moved back to the D.C. area and started Tea and Honey, which has quickly become a popular contra dance band.
+In fall 2018 she moved back to the D.C. area and started Tea and Honey, which quickly became a popular contra dance band.
 Soon afterward, she became the fiddler and harmony singer for Hannah Jaye and the Hideaways, expanding into folk/bluegrass and performing at venues such as Hill Country DC and the National Cherry Blossom Festival.
-And, she has started to co-lead the Glen Echo Open Band – a dance band open to everyone that often numbers 30+ enthusiastic musicians.
+With Steve Hickman, she co-led the Glen Echo Open Band – a dance band open to everyone that often numbers 30+ enthusiastic musicians.

 Rebecca enjoys writing new tunes anytime, anywhere, whether at the bus stop or on a run.
 Sounds made by birds and scraping chairs are fair game.
 Her tune Honeylocust won Best Original Tune at the 2017 Appalachian String Band Festival in Clifftop, West Virginia.
 She has also won ribbons at the Deer Creek Fiddlers’ Convention and Lowell Banjo and Fiddle Contest.